Diffusion-Based Impedance Learning for Contact-Rich Manipulation Tasks: Diffusion-Based Impedance Learning

-For example, when the robot encounters an unexpected obstacle such as a bumper (Figure~\ref{fig:dataCollection}, right), the planned ZFT drives it into contact, producing an external wrench.
-Conditioned on this wrench, the Diffusion Model reconstructs the sZFT: a shifted trajectory that is physically consistent with the contact.
-This reconstruction then forms the basis for updating stiffness and damping, enabling the robot to preserve the intended impedance behavior even as its motion adapts to the new environment.
+For example, when the robot encounters an unexpected obstacle, the planned ZFT drives the end-effector into contact, producing an external wrench.
+Conditioned on this wrench, the Diffusion Model reconstructs the sZFT and updates the controlled impedance.
+An illustration of the difference between ZFT and sZFT can be seen in Figure~\ref{fig:zft_szft}.

 Having illustrated the effect conceptually, we now formalize the denoising process, which can be expressed in translational and rotational noise components.
 For translations, the full noise is defined as